 “Tragedy should be utilized as a source of strength – I saw this once on Instagram from another cancer patient, you must use what life throws at you to become the best person you can.”

-Brontë was diagnosed with acute lymphoblastic lymphoma – a type of Leukemia, in Nov 2015.
+Brontë was diagnosed with Leukemia in Nov 2015.
 She has now successfully defeated her disease.
 She is now an artist and creates beautiful images.

 “November 2015, I was in my final year of university and I got what I thought was a bad cold.
 This was misdiagnosed as a chest infection and I was given antibiotics.
 After a couple of days of only getting worse, chronic pain in my right side and back, vomiting, unable to eat, unable to breathe, my mum took me to A&E. I was admitted to the respiratory ward with what they thought was pneumonia but after a week in hospital, lots of tests, scans, X-rays and biopsy, it turned out t be collapsed lung from a mass (tumor) pressing against my lung.
 I was diagnosed with acute lymphoblastic lymphoma, a type of leukemia.”